2014 Arkansas gubernatorial election

 The 2014 Arkansas gubernatorial election was held on November 4, 2014, to elect the governor of Arkansas, concurrently with the election to Arkansas's Class II U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
 This was the last time the Arkansas governor's changed partisan control.

 Incumbent Governor Mike Beebe was ineligible to run for re-election due to term limits established by the Arkansas Constitution.
 Arkansas is one of 9 states that limits its governors to two terms for life.
 Democrats nominated former U.S. representative Mike Ross and Republicans nominated former DEA Administrator, former U.S. representative and 2006 Arkansas gubernatorial nominee Asa Hutchinson.
 This was the only Democratic-held governorship up for election in a state that Mitt Romney won in the 2012 presidential election.

 Hutchinson won the general election by the largest margin recorded for a Republican in an open-seat gubernatorial race since Reconstruction, a record held until 2022.
 The race was called for Hutchinson roughly half an hour after the polls closed; his victory gave Republicans complete control of state government for the first time since 1874.

+As of the 2022 gubernatorial election, this is the last time where the following counties voted Democratic: Ashley, Bradley, Clark, Dallas, Desha, Drew, Howard, Jackson, Lafayette, Lincoln, Little River, Mississippi, Monroe, Nevada, Ouachita, and Woodruff.